wayneheller/mergefest/README.md

 # Welcome to Mergefest

-1. Edit this with your first name *here*.
+1. Edit this with your first name *Kevin*.
 ----------------------------------------------

 Now lets pull but take the master changes: